Women in Buddhism: Buddhist ordination of women

 Gautama Buddha first ordained women as nuns five years after his enlightenment and five years after first ordaining men into the sangha.
 The first Buddhist nun was his aunt and foster mother Mahapajapati Gotami.
 Bhikkhunis have to follow the eight rules of respect, which are vows called The Eight Garudhammas.
 According to Peter Harvey "The Buddha's apparent hesitation on this matter is reminiscent of his hesitation on whether to teach at all," something he only does after persuasion from various devas.
 The ordination of women in Buddhism is and has always been practiced in some Buddhist regions, such as East Asia, is being revived in some countries such as Sri Lanka, and is newly beginning in some Western countries to which Buddhism has recently spread, such as the United States.
 As Buddhism spreads, its prevalence in Mahayana countries grows in popularity as well despite the decrease in Theravada Buddhist nuns.
 As William Nadeau explains in his book Asian Religions a Cultural Perspective, "In the Mahayana countries, however, the nuns' order remains strong, particularly in Tibet and in Chinese speaking communities."

 Family life in Buddhism

 In the Anguttara Nikaya (5:33), the Buddha tells future wives that they should be obedient to their husbands, please them, and not make them angry through their own desires.

-Furthermore, the Buddha offers advice to married women in the Anguttara Nikaya (7:59; IV 91–94), where he tells of seven types of wives—the first three types are destined for unhappiness, while the last four, as they are imbued with long term self-control, are destined to be happy.
-These latter wives are characterised as caretakers (motherly-wife), companions (friend-wife) and submissives (sister-wife and slave-wife)—the Buddha thus endorsed a variety of types of wives within marriage.
+Furthermore, the Buddha offers advice to married women in the Anguttara Nikaya (7:59; IV 91–94), where he describes seven types of wives.
+The first three types are destined for unhappiness, while the last four, as they are imbued with long-term self-control, are destined to be happy.
+These latter wives are characterised as caretakers (motherly-wife), companions (friend-wife) and submissives (sister-wife and slave-wife).

-According to Diana Paul, Buddhism inherited a view of women whereby if they are not represented as mothers then they are portrayed as either lustful temptresses or as evil incarnate.
+According to Diana Paul, Buddhism inherited a view of women whereby if they are not represented as mothers, then they are portrayed as either lustful temptresses or as evil incarnate.